 The Goshen Valley is a 17-milelong valley located in southern Utah County.

-Adjacent just south of West Mountain is another mountain, Warm Springs Mountain, (5,537 feet) its western flank is the site of the abandoned mining operation, the Tintic Standard Reduction Mill, (Known as Harald, Utah) and adjacent west is Warm Springs.
+Adjacent just south of West Mountain is another mountain, Warm Springs Mountain, its western flank is the site of the abandoned mining operation, the Tintic Standard Reduction Mill, (Known as Harold, Utah) and adjacent west is Warm Springs.

 Mosida is near the south-west shore of Utah Lake, eleven miles north of Elberta. on December 5th, 1908, R.F.
 Morrison, Joseph A Simpson, and J.E.
 Davis purchased.

 Bateman’s Mosida Farms

 6,880 acres of land to establish a new community.
 Within four to five years a hotel, schoolhouse, post office, and general store were operating.
 In 1915 the town was hopelessly in debt and by 1924 it was a ghost town.
 The community name was coined from the first two letters of the three promoters, Morrison, Simpson, and Davis.

 In 1911 a telephone line from Lehi was completed and 20 new homes were built.
 The following year, a 25-room hotel was constructed, as well as a schoolhouse, a post office, and a general store.
 Mosida boasted a population of almost 600.
 Mosida was growing, but in 1914 something unexpected happened — the water level in Utah Lake was going down, and by the summer of 1915 the lake had receded a record setting three-eighths of a mile, leaving the pump house useless.
 The crops soon died.
 Debts went unpaid and people started leaving.(*)